reorx/blog/content/makers-daily/chatgpt-proofreader/index.md

   switch (lang) {
     case "en":
       messages = [
         {"role": "system", "content": "I want you act as a proofreader.
-I will provide you texts and I would like you to review them for any spelling, grammar, or punctuation errors.
-Once you have finished reviewing the text, provide me with the improved text, and do not include extra declarations or comments."}, {"role": "user", "content": input.text},
+I will provide you texts and I would like you to review them for any spelling, grammar, or punctuation errors."}, {"role": "user", "content": `Proofread the following content and give me the result without extra delarations or comments:\n\n${input.text}`}, ]
-      ]
       break;
     case "zh":